 Planning to sand and refinish hardwood floors is pretty tough to do, without knowing how long it takes to sand a floor.
 The answer to this question might surprise you!

 How long does it take to sand a floor?
 It can take 1-5 days for a professional and 2-15 days for a DIY enthusiast, depending on the size and condition of the floor.
-Doing the wrong thing can also slow you down a lot.
-Use this post to determine how long your floor will take.
+For planning purposes, it would take 1-day per room for a professional and 2 days per room for a homeowner doing DIY.